-The Catacombs of Rome are the series of prehistoric mausoleums and the underground cemetery where ancient Romans were buried.
+The Catacombs of Rome are a series of prehistoric mausoleums and underground cemetery where ancient Romans were buried.
 The Catacombs are known for Christian entombment.
 Christian burials were done by having the corpse embalmed first, wrapped in linen and then buried.
 Other ancient Romans, though, believed in cremation.
-The ashes of the incinerated corpse were placed and kept in pot.
+The ashes of the incinerated corpses were placed and kept in pots.

-The catacombs were believed to exist from the early stage of the second century up to the fifth century AD.
+The catacombs were believed to exist from the early stage of the second century up to the 50th century AD.
 The catacombs are being maintained and utilized until the ninth century.
-They were then removed and placed at the outside of Rome’s city walls for some reasons associated with sanitation and hygiene.
+They were then removed and placed at the outside of Rome’s city walls for reasons related with sanitation and hygiene.
 It is believed that the relics of Paul and Peter were buried in the catacombs during the third century.

 Each of the catacomb compartments were richly ornamented with Christian emblems like fish, anchor, dove and vines.
 Although some areas were already covered with mosses and mildews, the catacombs still look amazing.

 Among the three largest Catacombs in Rome can be seen in Via Appia.

 The Catacombs of Praetextatus

 Praetextatus Catacombs were built way back the second century.
 They were initially founded by an aristocratic Roman family and were originally intended for their own family use only.
 Eventually, however, the catacombs turned out to be the top burial spot for the prominent pagan and aristocratic Roman personages.